dwainscheeren/dwains-dashboard-addons/rooms/fan-control/README.md

 ### Installation
+- Configure your fan entity (you could use the `fan.yaml` as an example).
 - Copy the files `page.yaml` and `button.yaml` to your `<config dir>/dwains-theme/addons/rooms/<your room>/fan` directory.
 - Configure your `rooms.yaml` file in `<config dir>/dwains-theme/configs` with config below.
 - Restart Home Assistant.